olamileke/politicalnewsbot/README.md

 python app.py
 ```

-Open up the Telegram to communicate with the bot.
+Open up the Telegram app to communicate with your bot.